 History, tourist information, and nearby accommodation

-Excavations have evealed that there was originally a turf wall next to the east wall of the turret.
+Excavations have revealed that there was originally a turf wall next to the east wall of the turret.
 The turret was occupied from the early 2nd century and seems to have been abandoned around AD 296.
-A fallen section of the turret wal stands just west of the ruins.
+A fallen section of the turret wall stands just west of the ruins.

 A very short walk along the Hadrian's Wall Path brings you to Pikes Hill Tower, a peculiar triangular tower erected after the Wall had already been built.

-You can clearly see the remains of two hearths within the turret, as well as a low stone bench alon the north west wall, opposite the entrance opening in the south east corner.
+You can clearly see the remains of two hearths within the turret, as well as a low stone bench along the north-west wall, opposite the entrance opening in the south-east corner.

 About Bank's East Turret (Hadrian's Wall)